Snap adds more users than Wall Street expected as improved app takes hold

-TechnologySnap adds more users than Wall Street expected as improved app takes hold

-Snap Inc (SNAP.N) on Thursday beat Wall Street estimates for user growth and revenue as the improved Android version of its popular messaging app Snapchat attracted more users, but growth slowed within North America.
+(Reuters) -Snap Inc on Thursday beat Wall Street estimates for user growth and revenue as the improved Android version of its popular messaging app Snapchat attracted more users, but growth slowed within North America.

 Shares of Snap rose 3.5% in trading after the bell.